Voyagerrrrr/bishe/README.md

 To run any bash file, please making the change to `config/default.yaml`:

-1. Replace with `datasets/` directory containing all three subfolders of datasets.
+1. Replace with `datasets/` directory containing all subfolders of datasets.
 2. Change path to your conda installation
 3. Replace environment name with your conda environment
 4. Replace root directory